SMILE (Small Incision Lenticule Extraction) Laser Eye Surgery

 • Reduced Risk of Folds: The cap architecture significantly limits the potential for microscopic folds (striae) or epithelial ingrowth, as the "interface" is accessed only through the micro-incisions rather than a 270-degree cut.

-• Ideal for Active Lifestyles: Because the anterior corneal layers remain more stable, SMILE is the preferred choice for individuals in contact sports or high-risk professions (e.g., military, police, or emergency services).
+• Ideal for Active Lifestyles: Because the anterior corneal layers remain more stable, SMILE is a favoured choice for individuals in contact sports or high-risk professions (e.g., military, police or emergency services).

 Who is a suitable candidate?

-• Myopia & Astigmatism: Highly effective for mild to high short-sightedness and astigmatism (up to 5 dioptres).
+• Myopia & Astigmatism: Highly effective for mild to high short-sightedness and astigmatism (exact range to determine with your surgeon based on your characteristics).

 • Hyperopia: With SMILE® pro, it is now possible to treat long-sightedness.